byuflowlab/Xfoil.jl/docs/src/guide.md

 nothing #hide
 ```

+!!! tip "Writing to a file"
+    Specifying the `filename` keyword argument with a string will create a file with that name and populate it with your ouputs rather than writing to the terminal.
+Remember to include the file extension.

 A version of [`alpha_sweep`](@ref) has also been implemented for use with the complex step version of XFOIL.